Wolox/tech-guides/iOS/docs/kickoff/README.md

 Replace the values for `REQUIRED_SWIFTLINT_VERSION` and `REQUIRED_CARTHAGE_VERSION` with the last release version for each of them.
 You can check them in [SwiftLint releases](https://github.com/realm/SwiftLint/releases) and [Carthage releases](https://github.com/Carthage/Carthage/releases).

+#### Include Fastlane

+Move to the project's root folder and download the [Fastlane](https://docs.fastlane.tools) content from the [Fastlane repository](https://github.com/Wolox/fastlane-mobile) by doing:

+`git clone --depth=1 https://github.com/Wolox/fastlane-mobile.git fastlane; rm -rf fastlane/.git`

+This copies the `fastlane-mobile` repository into `fastlane` folder, and removes the `.git` directory.

 #### Bootstrapping project

 Run bootstrapping script, which will install every necessary dependency to build the project: